BelenPasini/BelenPasini/README.md

 - 🌱 I’m currently learning Python
 - 📫 How to reach me belen_pasini@hotmail.com
 - 😄 Pronouns: Bel
-- ⚡ Fun fact: I like to train. my favorite sport is kickboxing
+- ⚡ Fun fact: I like to train.
+My favorite sport is kickboxing
 <!---
 BelenPasini/BelenPasini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.